MaxEdwards20/Dune-Snake/README.md

 ## Items to Develop

-- [ ] Fix ability to exit the game and come back in.
+- [ ] Fix the ability to exit the game and come back in.
 Dean talked about what we need to do in Teams.
 - [ ] 3 different animated sprites for the spice - Satchel
-- [ ] Sound effects on death of worm and when food is eaten - Satchel
+- [ ] Sound effects on the death of worm and when food is eaten - Satchel
 - [ ] On collision, sandworm breaks apart and is available as food for other snakes
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.
 - [ ] Game over screen with score, kills, and highest position achieved.
 This is an overlay on the multiplayer game behind it.